cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

 **squatter**
 ============

-Create SQUAT and Xapian indexes for mailboxes
+Create SQUAT, Sphinx and Xapian indexes for mailboxes

 Synopsis
 ========